YouniqueNFT/ImageResizeProxy/README.md

 <br>
 <br>

+# Running locally

+rename example json to local.settings.json, set AzureWebJobsStorage (get from Azure function app env var)
+SHIFT-CMD-P, Tasks: Run Task, func: host start
+The function will run at this url: http://localhost:7071/api/ResizeImage
+Note that the endpoint is case insensitive, you can call xxx/resizeimage
+In Postman call POST on the local endpoint, must pass in ResizeImagePayload as the body; see younique-server, image.service.ts resize()

 # Deployment

 Go to the Azure VSC extension, open Function App, right click on image-resizer-cs3 and choose "Deploy to Function App..."
 <br>

 # ImageResizeProxy

 This project is a demo that shows how to use this Azure Function (3.1) to dynamically resize images that are held in an Azure Storage container.

 There are several query string switches that can be used.
 Here are all of them currently

 ```
 https://function-endpoint.azurewebsites.net/api/resizeimage/someimage.jpg